MARA Colts Tackle Football

 How much will my child play?

-The more a player puts in, the more they get out!
+The more a player puts in, the more they usually get out of the experience.

-- The first 2 weeks are mandatory conditioning and install periods.
+- The first two weeks are mandatory conditioning and installation periods.

-- Missing practices can delay your child’s progress and impact early season play time.
+- Missing practices can delay your child’s progress and affect early-season playing time.

-- Pop Warner requires a minimum number of practice hours before players can participate in games.
+- Pop Warner requires a minimum number of practice hours before a player may participate in games.

 All scheduling is done by the Executive Board of the Pop Warner Little Panthers: